judyj/Diversity-In-Tech/VolunteerOpportunities.md

 * February 22 [Women In Engineering Day](https://github.com/judyj/Diversity-In-Tech/blob/master/WomenInEngineeringFlyer.pdf) (High School Students at Howard Community College)

+* February 24 [Girls who code Maker Space (weekly)](https://www.eventbrite.com/e/girls-who-code-maker-space-at-hcc-spring-2019-continued-from-fall-2018-tickets-49393953645) Girls Who Code is a national non-profit organization aimed at closing the gender gap in technology.
+Our new GWC Maker Space Club provides an independent environment where girls can explore their passion for computer programming and technology.
+Girls will work as a development team to design and code an application, pursue self-directed learning, and explore a diverse range of technical topics that may include mobile app design, hardware engineering, UX design, databases, cybersecurity, and more.

 ## March 2019

 * March 3 at UMBC [FIRST Tech Challenge – a middle/high school robotics program](https://drive.google.com/file/d/1CIF8PXDen2K-K9Y0ATSCxaTNj0VCyOOR/view)

+* March 3 [Girls who code Maker Space (weekly)](https://www.eventbrite.com/e/girls-who-code-maker-space-at-hcc-spring-2019-continued-from-fall-2018-tickets-49393953645) Girls Who Code is a national non-profit organization aimed at closing the gender gap in technology.
+Our new GWC Maker Space Club provides an independent environment where girls can explore their passion for computer programming and technology.
+Girls will work as a development team to design and code an application, pursue self-directed learning, and explore a diverse range of technical topics that may include mobile app design, hardware engineering, UX design, databases, cybersecurity, and more.

+* March 10 [Girl Power - APL](https://www.jhuapl.edu/STEM/Content/docs/GirlPower2019Flyer.pdf)  APL hosts Girl Power, a STEM expo for elementary and middle school students, with support from the Maryland Space Business Roundtable.
+The annual event features hands-on activities, cool demonstrations, and take-home material for the students to encourage an interest in STEM careers.
+Visitors have the opportunity to talk to professional women in STEM careers such as aerospace, computer science, electrical engineering, geology, information technology, and space mission engineering.
+Girl Power is free, and no registration is required.
+Girl Power is scheduled for March 10, 2019.
+There is no snow date for this event.

+* March 17 [Girls who code Maker Space (weekly)](https://www.eventbrite.com/e/girls-who-code-maker-space-at-hcc-spring-2019-continued-from-fall-2018-tickets-49393953645) Girls Who Code is a national non-profit organization aimed at closing the gender gap in technology.
+Our new GWC Maker Space Club provides an independent environment where girls can explore their passion for computer programming and technology.
+Girls will work as a development team to design and code an application, pursue self-directed learning, and explore a diverse range of technical topics that may include mobile app design, hardware engineering, UX design, databases, cybersecurity, and more.

+* March 24 [Girls who code Maker Space (weekly)](https://www.eventbrite.com/e/girls-who-code-maker-space-at-hcc-spring-2019-continued-from-fall-2018-tickets-49393953645) Girls Who Code is a national non-profit organization aimed at closing the gender gap in technology.
+Our new GWC Maker Space Club provides an independent environment where girls can explore their passion for computer programming and technology.
+Girls will work as a development team to design and code an application, pursue self-directed learning, and explore a diverse range of technical topics that may include mobile app design, hardware engineering, UX design, databases, cybersecurity, and more.

+* March 30 [Make HERStory with TechGirlz](https://www.techgirlz.org/code-breakers/) As tech educators, we are always looking for more ways to get and keep our girls excited about technology.
+What better way than involving them in a record setting event during Women’s History Month!
+Join us on March 30th, 12-3pm EST, to be a part of history with TechGirlz.
+Local event is in [Hanover, MD](https://www.techgirlz.org/techshop/make-a-website-using-html-css-21/)

+* March 31 [Girls who code Maker Space (weekly)](https://www.eventbrite.com/e/girls-who-code-maker-space-at-hcc-spring-2019-continued-from-fall-2018-tickets-49393953645) Girls Who Code is a national non-profit organization aimed at closing the gender gap in technology.
+Our new GWC Maker Space Club provides an independent environment where girls can explore their passion for computer programming and technology.
+Girls will work as a development team to design and code an application, pursue self-directed learning, and explore a diverse range of technical topics that may include mobile app design, hardware engineering, UX design, databases, cybersecurity, and more.

 ## April 2019

+* April 7 [Girls who code Maker Space (weekly)](https://www.eventbrite.com/e/girls-who-code-maker-space-at-hcc-spring-2019-continued-from-fall-2018-tickets-49393953645) Girls Who Code is a national non-profit organization aimed at closing the gender gap in technology.
+Our new GWC Maker Space Club provides an independent environment where girls can explore their passion for computer programming and technology.
+Girls will work as a development team to design and code an application, pursue self-directed learning, and explore a diverse range of technical topics that may include mobile app design, hardware engineering, UX design, databases, cybersecurity, and more.

+* April 28 [Girls who code Maker Space (weekly)](https://www.eventbrite.com/e/girls-who-code-maker-space-at-hcc-spring-2019-continued-from-fall-2018-tickets-49393953645) Girls Who Code is a national non-profit organization aimed at closing the gender gap in technology.
+Our new GWC Maker Space Club provides an independent environment where girls can explore their passion for computer programming and technology.
+Girls will work as a development team to design and code an application, pursue self-directed learning, and explore a diverse range of technical topics that may include mobile app design, hardware engineering, UX design, databases, cybersecurity, and more.

 ## May 2019

+* May 5 [Girls who code Maker Space (weekly)](https://www.eventbrite.com/e/girls-who-code-maker-space-at-hcc-spring-2019-continued-from-fall-2018-tickets-49393953645) Girls Who Code is a national non-profit organization aimed at closing the gender gap in technology.
+Our new GWC Maker Space Club provides an independent environment where girls can explore their passion for computer programming and technology.
+Girls will work as a development team to design and code an application, pursue self-directed learning, and explore a diverse range of technical topics that may include mobile app design, hardware engineering, UX design, databases, cybersecurity, and more.

+## June 2019

+* June 19 [2019 Cyber Conference: Cyber Sense Making ](https://howardmdcoc.wliinc23.com/events/2019Cyber%20Conference-1392/details) Howard Community College- Horowitz Visual and Performing Arts Center

 # Camps